vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 # Define the function shout
 def shout():

-    # Concatenate the string 'help' to '!!!' and assign to shout_word
+    # Concatenate the string 'congratulations' to '!!!' and assign to shout_word
-    shout_word = 'help' + '!!!'
+    shout_word = 'congratulations' + '!!!'

     # Print the value of shout_word
     print(shout_word)

-# Call shout
+# Call the shout function
 shout()
 ```